ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 .. note::

-Note: If the field begins with “*” then it is treated as the name of a variable.
+    If the field begins with “*” then it is treated as the name of a variable.

 1.23.71.1.
 Example: